-This year’s tax filing deadline will be here before you know it, and there is nothing more stressful than not having all of your company’s financial paperwork and tax forms ready.
-Your tax deadline depends on the type of business entity you have.
+This year’s tax filing deadline will be here before you know it, and there is nothing more stressful than not having all of your business’s financial paperwork and tax forms ready.
+Of course, your tax deadline depends on the type of business entity.
 For example, tax returns for Partnerships and “S” Corporations are due in mid-March, and tax returns for “C” Corporations and Sole Proprietors are due in mid-April.
 In addition, this year’s first quarterly estimated tax deadline is in mid-April.
 Although time is running out, there are things you can do to make tax time a breeze, even if you are not fully prepared.
 Balboa Capital created a list of last-minute tax strategies for businesses.
-We think you will find these tips and ideas to be quite helpful.

 Gather your financial documents.